DaRealBurnz/tanktroublecq23/README.md

 Controls a tank in the CodeQuest 2023 Hackathon game.
 For more information about the hackathon see https://codequest.club

+## Bot Strategies
+- The bot will look for enemy projectiles and attempt to move to avoid them.
+The code for this can be found in src/futureSight.py
+- The bot will shoot at the enemy tank if they are in line of sight.
+It aims by using their current velocity and the velocity of the bullet to predict an angle that will hit the target.
+The code for this can be found in src/shootinAlgorithm.py

 ## Running the bot
 The bot can be built as a Docker image using the included Dockerfile.
 ```docker build -t tankTrouble .```